 On the Startup tab (use Task Manager - right-click on the taskbar and choose Task Manager in Windows 8 and Windows 10 to find this) are lots of programs that start with Windows.
 Knowing what to disable isn't easy, but you can use Google to search for items and see if they are necessary, useful or neither of those.

 Windows 10 helpfully tells you how much impact each program has on performance:

 For programs that have a high startup impact, you can right click and disable them.
 If you have 100% disk usage, here are some tips on how to fix it.

 Recent versions of Windows automatically defragment the disk, but Microsoft's tool is basic and there are better defragmenters that boost performance even more.

 Bear in mind that you should only use one of these if your PC has a traditional mechanical hard drive.
 If it has an SSD, don't use such utilities on them; if you have both, only use a defragger on the hard disk.

 It’s advisable to run a system scan to ensure that there are no erroneous pieces of software causing harm and slowing down your machine.
-If you rely on Windows Defender for your security then you’ll need to go to the Start Menu>Settings>Update and Security>Windows Defender then in the right hand panel scroll down until you see Open Windows Defender.
+If you rely on Windows Defender for your security then you’ll need to go to the Start Menu > Settings > Update and Security > Windows Security then in the right-hand panel click Open Windows Security (it used to be called Windows Defender).

 Click this and then in the next window on the right hand side there are options to run a Quick, Full, or Custom scan.
 Make sure you won’t need your PC for a little while and opt for the Full version.